sisihagen/website/content/en/blog/2019/women-toiled-for-us-at-the-pay-of-15-cents-an-hour.md

 Such homework is also common in Bangladesh, Vietnam and China.

 About twenty percent of women workers in India were girls between the ages of 10 and 18.
 Most of those surveyed mainly in northern India said they were doing the homework because of "some form of coercion," including severe financial hardship, family pressure or non-existent alternatives.
-Most often, they give fashionable garments the «finishing touches»: Emphidery embroidery, tassels, fringes, or buttons.
+Most often, they give fashionable garments the "finishing touches": Emphidery embroidery, tassels, fringes, or buttons.

 From the subcontractors, the garments reach the established clothing companies and well-known brands.
-Around 85 percent of the fashionable dresses for which home workers do the «finish» go to the clothes shops of Europe and the USA for sale, the report says.
+Around 85 percent of the fashionable dresses for which home workers do the "finish" go to the clothes shops of Europe and the USA for sale, the report says.

 #### Neither trade unions nor written employment contracts